 Four problems related to tire pressure monitoring system have been reported for the 2007 Nissan Sentra.

-The vehicle involved was a 2007 Nissan Sentra.
 False illumination of the low tire pressure light.
 Light will illuminate randomly and the dealer cannot fix it.
 It has been brought in 4 times in the last 4 months for it and they won't do anything.
 It is to the point where when the light comes on, I don't believe it.
-It was Tuesday, December 4, 2007 when this tire pressure monitoring system issue happened.

-The car involved is a 2007 Nissan Sentra.
-VIN of the vehicle was 3N1AB61E27_.
 My brake light came on 2 months after I bought my car in 5/2007.
 I called the dealer in glenside and was told to "check the fluid".
 My concern was this being a new car and lights were blinking on the dashboard such as low tire gauge and brake signals.
 When fluid was added the light did go out.
 In 8/2007 I made a trip to v.
 A. And had a hard time stopping in the jammed up stop and go traffic around washington.
 An accident would have occurred had I not pulled off the side of the road.
 Again in 9/2007 my light came on.
 I reported the incident when I went for routine maintenance and was told it was resolved.
 My concern is I knew these occurrences were not appropriate for a new car.
 I was disregarded with my concerns by the dealer I bought the car from, so who I am to trust with the "inspection" suggested to me in my owner notification?.
-The failure date was Jul.
-13, 2007.